agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 First, Core Projects should check if this criterion is satisfied already, as [many Scientific Python projects are now well-tested for usage and interoperability in a WebAssembly runtime provided by Pyodide and emscripten-forge](https://github.com/Quansight-Labs/czi-scientific-python-mgmt/issues/18).
 This goal's accomplishment amplifies the notion of Scientific Python being runnable in browser-based runtimes.

-Compatibility can be established by implementing a CI job that builds WASM-tagged wheels and runs the test suite with them in a WebAssembly environment provided by the Pyodide distribution: https://pyodide.org/en/stable/development/building-and-testing-packages.html
+Compatibility can be established by implementing a CI job that builds wheels for a project and runs the test suite with them in a WebAssembly environment provided by the Pyodide distribution: https://pyodide.org/en/stable/development/building-and-testing-packages.html

 We consider a project well-tested if there exists a CI job, which:

-- builds the source code for the project using the Emscripten compiler toolchain for the `wasm32-unknown-emscripten` target into Pyodide-tagged wheels, and
+- builds the source code for the project:
+    - for projects with compiled extensions: using the Emscripten compiler toolchain for the `wasm32-unknown-emscripten` target into Pyodide-tagged wheels,
+    - for pure Python projects: building wheels through existing build frontends such as `pip` or `pypa/build`
-- subsequently, runs the entire test suite or applicable portions with these wheels
+- subsequently, runs the entire test suite or applicable portions with these wheels installed into a Pyodide virtual environment provided with `pyodide venv`

 - Additionally, this SPEC recommends that [project contacts](https://github.com/pyodide/pyodide/issues/4506) volunteer as recipe maintainers for the packages they maintain, so that they can provide help with builds or testing issues that may arise when the Pyodide or emscripten-forge maintainers try to upgrade packages, or with usage issues that may arise when users try to use Pyodide or emscripten-forge.